YtnbFirewings/gsym/README.md

   uint32_t name;    // String table offset in the string table InfoEntry info[]; // Variable size chunks if formatted data
                     // associated with this address.
 Terminated by
-                    // a InfoEntry struct with a type of
+                    // a InfoEntry struct with a type of InfoType::EndOfList.
-                    // InfoType::EndOfList and a length of zero.
                     // Each InfoEntry struct is aligned on a 32 bit
                     // boundary.
 ```